elicwhite/react-native-mask-loader/README.md

 This component provides a loading screen for React Native apps that is meant to reproduce Twitter's app loading animation.

+There is an accompanying blog post at https://facebook.github.io/react-native/blog/2018/01/18/implementing-twitters-app-loading-animation-in-react-native.html.

 ![Loader](assets/loader.gif)

 ## Installation